-- 38. The relevant national policy considerations for this proposal are those contained within the NPPF (2019) and the proposal should be considered within the context of a presumption in favour of sustainable development as a core principle of the NPPF.
-In accordance with paragraph 11c), development proposals that accord with an up-to-date development plan should be approved without delay.
-The proposal falls to be considered under section 12 of the NPPF (Achieving well- designed places) and it should be ensured that the development satisfies the criteria outlined under paragraph 127.
-Development should function well and add to the overall quality of the area, not just in the short term but over the lifetime of the development.
-In line with paragraph 130, permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions. - 39.
-The site falls within the Green Belt and therefore the proposal falls to be considered under section 13 of the NPPF (Protecting Green Belt Land) and should satisfy the 5 purposes of Green Belt outlined in paragraph 134 of the NPPF.
-Paragraph 143 sets out that development in the Green Belt should be regarded as inappropriate which is, by definition, harmful and should not be approved except in very special circumstances.
-Exceptions to inappropriate development are set out in paragraph 145 of the NPPF.
-Paragraph 146 lists certain other forms of development that are also not inappropriate provided they preserve the openness of the Green Belt and do not conflict with the purposes of including land within it. - 40.
-The application falls to be considered under section 6 of the NPPF (Building a Strong, Competitive Economy), specifically the subsection 'Supporting a Prosperous Rural Economy'.
-Paragraph 83 states that planning polices and decisions should enable: - the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and well-designed new buildings;

-- b. the development and diversification of agricultural and other land-based rural businesses; - c. sustainable rural tourism and leisure developments which respect the character of the countryside; and - d. the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship.
+- 42. Paragraph 145 states, that with some exceptions, the construction of new buildings in the Green Belt will be inappropriate development.
+146 lists certain other forms of development that are also not inappropriate, provided they preserve the openness of the Green Belt and do not conflict with the purposes of including land within it. - 43.
+It is also relevant to take account of the provisions of section 6 of the NPPF (Building a Strong, Competitive Economy), especially that part entitled 'Supporting a Prosperous Rural Economy'.
+Paragraph 83 states that planning polices and decisions should enable: - a. the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and well-designed new buildings; - b. the development and diversification of agricultural and other land-based rural businesses; - c. sustainable rural tourism and leisure developments which respect the character of the countryside; and - d. the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship.